Going from aware to awake – part I

 In my career, I have learned two different ways of looking at communication, be it writing, speaking, performing, discussing, et cetera: the theoretical, and the practical.

 I can explain to you how things (don’t) work and why they (don’t) work from both perspectives.
-When I first began teaching classes on writing and public speaking, I tried to marry those two perspectives: explain some theory, look at real life examples, help participants to try stuff out.
+When I first developed workshops on writing and public speaking, I tried to marry those two perspectives: explain some theory, look at real life examples, help participants to try stuff out.
 I was trying to make people more aware of what they were doing.
 This was fine.
 The people I taught learned new things, they expressed happiness and satisfaction.

 But there was something missing.
 Something I felt under the surface (not surprising this, as my main research interest is the implicit).